benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LA3C.png)

+- LA3C appears below a relationship.
+The relationship may be wrapped by an 'L' or an 'O'
+- LA3C may not appear before a quantifier
 - Directly right of the aggregator: an entity (yellow/aggregated/blue/logical/red)
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship